 Tableau can be deployed on public-clouds from Amazon Web Services, Google Cloud Platform, Microsoft Azure or Alibaba Cloud.
 There are often benefits in cost, scalability, and flexibility to using infrastructure or platform as a service (IaaS and PaaS).

 Web-based analytics can also be delivered as software-as-a-service (SaaS).
-Tableau Online is your analytics platform fully hosted in the cloud.
+Tableau Cloud is your analytics platform fully hosted in the cloud.
 This means you don’t have to worry about hardware or software maintenance.
 A hybrid model for analytics allows you to connect to data regardless of the database in which it’s stored or the infrastructure upon which it’s hosted.